nickyiliwang0000/h/projects/project-03.md

 -   Site is live on GH Pages or student's own URL
 -   Errors are handled effectively
 -   Sass is used
--   Files, folders & naming conventions followed (camel case)(this includes your project repo)
+-   Files, folders & naming conventions followed (camelCase) (this includes your project repo)

 You will also be given a general mark on how well you adhere to best practices mentioned in class.
 Best practices include but may not be limited to: